robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 Since you plan on storing sensitive data in S3, let’s quickly enable Amazon Macie.
 Macie is a security service that will continuously monitor data access activity for anomalies and generate alerts when it detects risk of unauthorized access or inadvertent data leaks.

 1. Go to the [Amazon Macie](https://us-west-2.redirection.macie.aws.amazon.com/) console.

+	> If you get a *Failed to Fetch* error you may have a script blocker enabled in your browser.

 2. Click **Get Started**.
 3. Check the box under **Permissions**.